7ep/demo/README.md

 * [Chrome internet browser](https://www.google.com/chrome/)

 ---

-#### Java installation notes

-Demo is targeted at JDK 11

-Download the [development kit](https://www.oracle.com/java/technologies/javase-downloads.html#JDK11), make note of the installation directory.
-Add that directory to your path.
-For example, on Windows, press the Windows button, type "env" to edit the environment variables for your account.
-Under _user variables_ click New and add:

-*  Variable name: JAVA_HOME
-*  Variable value: C:\Program Files\Java\jdk-11.0.5   _replace this with the correct path_

-Click OK.
-Click the PATH user variable and click edit, and then click New, and add a new line for Java as follows:

-    %JAVA_HOME%\bin

-Test this out by opening a command terminal, for example run the program called "cmd", and run this:

-    javac -version

-You should get something similar to the following:

-    C:\Users\byron>javac -version
-    javac 11.0.5

-Now you are ready!

 #### Chromedriver installation notes
 make sure that the [Chromedriver](https://chromedriver.chromium.org/) executable is installed in one of the directories that is